rshad/Extract-Information-from-Log-files-using-Python/README.md

 # Extract data from Log file and Parse it using Python

 ### Project Description
-Extract the last alert, found after a data, given as parameter.
+Extract the last alert, found after a date, given as a parameter.
 In this case the file is .log file, and was tested with Wazuh agent log file.

 ### Directory structure
 * In `/src` you can find the source code of the script.